-- One minor of 27 or more quarter hours.
-The student desiring to teach in the minor should check below regarding general requirements. - 5.
-Meet the minimum requirements set up by the North Central Association for teachers of Drama.
-Consult your adviser. - 6.
-Electives sufficient to complete the requirements for the Bachelor of Arts degree.
+4. A teaching minor of 27 or more quarter hours is highly recommended.
+The student desiring to teach in the minor should check the minor program for specific requirements in methods and observation coursework.

+5. Meet the minimum requirements set up by the North Central Association for teachers of Drama.
+Consult your adviser.